Narvader/naturgy-juego-renovables/README.md

 ## Synopsis

-Title: M¿Cuánto sabes de las energías renovables?
+Title: ¿Cuánto sabes de las energías renovables?

 This project is a game that check your level of knowledgment in renewable energy.
 It is developed with in HTML, CSS and ES6 and using Webpack as blunder.
 It was designed by Laura Martín.